 You answer these questions by talking to potential customers.
-Surveys, focus groups, one-on-one interviews, and questionnaires are the tools of choice for primary research.
+Surveys, focus groups, one-on-one interviews, conversations on social media, and questionnaires are the tools of choice for primary market research.

-Secondary research is information pulled from existing sources.
+Secondary market research is information pulled from existing sources.

-You can identify competitors and define your market segments or demographics using currently available data.
-Key attributes like age range, lifestyle, and behavioral patterns are some of the data points used to divide your target customers into segments.
+You can identify competitors and define your real estate business market segments or demographics using currently available data.
+Leverage social media to find competitors.
+Key attributes like age range, lifestyle, and behavioral patterns are data points used to divide your target customers into segments.

-Once you have this information, you’ll refer back to it repeatedly as you build and launch your business.
-Make sure you spent a decent amount of time collecting data, so the decisions you make are based on solid research.
+Once you have this information, you’ll repeatedly refer back to it as you build and launch your business.
+Make sure you spent a decent amount of time collecting data, so the decisions you make are based on solid market research.

 There are many different types of legal structures for various business entities.
-For new business owners, choosing the best one for your business can feel overwhelming.
+For new business owners starting a real estate business, choosing the best one for your business can feel overwhelming.

 Real estate also has special business requirements to consider.

-Most real estate agents operate as self-employed business owners affiliated with a licensed real estate brokerage.
-In this case, agents run their independent businesses but under a licensed broker’s supervision.
+Most real estate agents operate as self-employed business owners affiliated with a licensed real estate brokerage firm.
+In this case, real estate licensees (agents) run their independent businesses but under a licensed managing broker’s supervision.

-Opening your brokerage has some similar considerations, but with an expanded focus.
-In most states, opening your brokerage also requires a special type of real estate license.
+Opening your brokerage has some similar considerations but with an expanded focus.
+In most states, opening your real estate brokerage firm also requires a special type of real estate license.